First Intifada: Israel's occupation and Palestinian unrest

 Soon there was widespread rock-throwing, road-blocking and tire burning throughout the territories.
-By 12 December, six Palestinians had died and 30 had been injured in the violence.
+By 12 December, 6 Palestinians had died and 30 had been injured in the violence.
 The next day, rioters threw a gasoline bomb at the U.S. consulate in East Jerusalem, though no one was hurt.
 The Israeli police and military response also led to a number of injuries and deaths.
 The IDF killed many Palestinians at the beginning of the Intifada, the majority killed during demonstrations and riots.
 Since initially a high proportion of those killed were civilians and youths, Yitzhak Rabin adopted a fallback policy of 'might, power and beatings'.
 Israel used mass arrests of Palestinians, engaged in collective punishments like closing down West Bank universities for most years of the Intifada, and West Bank schools for a total of 12 months.
 Hebron University was closed by the army from January 1988 to June 1991.
-Round-the-clock curfews were imposed over 1600 times in just the first year.
+Local officials imposed multiday curfews at least 400 times in the first year, and overnight curfews even more often.
 Communities were cut off from supplies of water, electricity and fuel.
 At any one time, 25,000 Palestinians would be confined to their homes.
 Trees were uprooted on Palestinians farms, and agricultural produce blocked from being sold.
 In the first year over 1,000 Palestinians had their homes either demolished or blocked up.
 Settlers also engaged in private attacks on Palestinians.
 Palestinian refusals to pay taxes were met with confiscations of property and licenses, new car taxes, and heavy fines for any family whose members had been identified as stone-throwers.